mkirwa/CYBOLC/CCTC/Networking/capstone.md

 Using the PCAP stored on Capstone-02.
 What is the Answer to Question 4 referenced in “Flag-02f.txt” tcpdump -n -r {pcap} "BPF Filter" | wc -l

+Question 4:

+An attacker is targeting the host 10.0.0.104 with either a TCP full or half open scan.
+Based off the pcap, how many ports are open?

+Provide the number of ports converted to BASE64.

 ##### Ans #####